-- nipple discharge or retraction of the nipple
+- retraction, or inward turning of the nipple

 - enlargement of one breast

 - an “orange peel” texture to the skin